IgorMing/react-basic-boilerplate/README.md

 * Webpack
 * Webpack-dev-server

-Besides that, he project is still missing some tools in stack that I will implement soon.
+Besides that, the project is still missing some tools in stack that I will implement soon.
 Including the following:

 ---
 * Styled components